jszavits/translate_excel/README.md

 To test the script, use the file `test-ファイル名.xlsx` with source language set to `ja` (Japanese) and destination language set to `en` (English).

 ## Notes
-- The script makes one HTTP request per cell with a delay of 1 second between separate calls, so it may take a while to translate large Excel files.
+- The script makes one HTTP request per cell with a delay of 1 second between separate requests, so it may take a while to translate large Excel files.
 This number can be tweaked in the code.
 - The default engine is Google Translate, which can also be changed in the code.